 Cooking, steaming, or blanching stinging nettles in hot water completely neutralizes the plant’s stinging capacity.
 That’s why you should cook stinging nettles rather than eating them raw.

-Our favorite use of cooked nettles is to make soup (we jokingly call it “Incredible Hulk Soup” due its bright green color).
-Recipe coming soon!
+Our favorite use of cooked nettles is to make soup.
+We jokingly call it “Incredible Hulk Soup” due its color, although cooking stinging nettles does tend to dull the color a bit.

 Stinging nettles are used in a wide variety of recipes from around the world, so use your googler for inspiration.
 Another popular use of stinging nettle is to make stinging nettle tea, which tastes wonderfully fresh with notes of cucumber.